quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 #### Residual-Gradient Algorithm in Deterministic Environments

 Background context: In deterministic environments, the residual-gradient algorithm can be applied effectively because it guarantees convergence under certain conditions.
-The key is that both samples of \(S_{t+1}\) are identical due to determinism.
+The key is that both samples of $S_{t+1}$ are identical due to determinism.

 :p How does the transition being deterministic help the residual-gradient algorithm?
 ??x
-In a deterministic environment, since the next state \(S_{t+1}\) can be predicted with certainty given \(S_t\) and an action, the two samples obtained from the same initial state will be exactly the same.
+In a deterministic environment, since the next state $S_{t+1}$ can be predicted with certainty given $S_t$ and an action, the two samples obtained from the same initial state will be exactly the same.
 This allows the naive residual-gradient algorithm to work without issues related to sampling independence.

 ```java
 // Pseudocode for a deterministic environment where the next state is certain